 I’ve been smoking a couple of different meats recently, and this smoked chicken breast is by far my pick!
 The chicken is flavorful, juicy, and simple to prepare.
 I like to make a double batch so I have plenty of leftovers for sandwiches the next day.

-Rub for Smoked Chicken
+Smoked Chicken Breast:

 - To ensure that your chicken breasts cook uniformly and at the same time, make sure they are roughly the same size.

 - Homemade BBQ rub and sauce, in my judgment, taste the finest.
 If you do use store-bought, it is also appropriate!

 - The BBQ rub and BBQ sauce recipes can yield more than enough for this recipe.
 The rub will last for 6 months in a cold, dry environment, and any remaining BBQ sauce can be frozen.

 - My smoked chicken is best served thinly sliced with potatoes and a vegetable.

 - Leftover smoked chicken reheats well.
 Heat whole smoked chicken breasts until cooked through in a sealed baking dish at 325 degrees F.

 How Long Does A Boneless Chicken Breast Take To Smoke?